Hinduism in West Bengal: Religion

 Majority of Bengali Hindus follow Shaktism (the Kalikula tradition), minority—Vaishnavism (Gaudiya Vaishnavism, Vaishnava-Sahajiya, Bauls).
 Shaktas belong to the upper castes as well as lowest castes and tribes, while the lower middle castes are Vaishnavas.

-The main devis of the Kalikula tradition are Kali, Chandi, Bheema, Durga, as well as regional goddesses such as Bishahari and Manasa, the snake goddesses, Shashthi, the protectress of children, Shitala, the smallpox goddess, and Umā (the Bengali name for Parvati).
+The main devis of the Kalikula tradition are Kali, Chandi which is another form of Durga, Durga, as well as regional goddesses such as Manasa(also known as Bishhori), the snake goddesses, Shashthi, the protectress of children, Shitala, the smallpox goddess, and Umā (the Bengali name for Parvati).

-Jagadhatri, Lakshmi and Saraswati), Shiva, Ganesha, Vishwakarma, Krishna, Rama, Jagannath and Vishnu are the other popular and widely worshipped Hindu deities in West Bengal.
+Jagadhatri, Lakshmi and Saraswati, Shiva, Ganesha, Vishwakarma, Krishna, Rama, Jagannath and Vishnu are the other popular and widely worshipped Hindu deities in West Bengal.

 Durga Puja is the biggest and most important festival of the Hindus in West Bengal, as well as the most significant festival of the state in general.
 Kali Puja is the second major festival of the community and it corresponds to the pan-Indian festival of Diwali.
 Other major festivals include Kojagari Lakshmi Puja, Dolyatra, Jagaddhatri Puja, Rathayatra, Saraswati Puja, Poila Baishakh, Vishwakarma Puja, Gajan, Poush Parban etc.

 Festivals

 Bengali Hindus in West Bengal observe a number of festivals, hence the Bengali proverb Baro Mase Tero Parbon (বারো মাসে তেরো পার্বণ).
-Birth Anniversary of Rabindranath Tagore which is celebrated as one of the major festivals of the state, Rathyatra and Janmashtami before the commencement of the autumnal festival season which starts with Vishwakarma Puja on the last day of Bengali month of Bhadra.
+Birth Anniversary of Rabindranath Tagore which is celebrated as one of the major festivals of the state, Rathyatra and Janmashtami before the commencement of the autumnal festival season which starts with Vishwakarma Puja on the last day of Bengali month of Bhadra which is around the middle of September in the English calendar.
 The annual five-day Durga Puja is the biggest and most widely celebrated Hindu festival in West Bengal.
 Durga Puja is followed by Kojagari Lakshmi Puja, Kali Puja, Bhai Phonta, Jagaddhatri Puja and Kartik Puja.
 On 1 January Kalpataru Day is observed as an auspicious day associated with Ramakrishna Paramhansa.
 The winter solstice is celebrated a Paush Sankranti in mid January, followed by Netaji Jayanti or the birth anniversary of Netaji Subhas Chandra Bose and Saraswati Puja.
 The spring festival of Holi is celebrated in the form of Dolyatra.
 The year ends with Charak Puja and Gajan.